datenanfragen/website/content/en/blog/gdpr-cheat-sheet.md

 ### Supervisory authority

-The {{< link slug="supervisory-authorities" text="supervisory data protection authorities" >}} are independent bodies in each EU country.
+The {{< link slug="blog/supervisory-authorities" text="supervisory data protection authorities" >}} are independent bodies in each EU country.
 Their task is to ensure compliance with data protection laws, in particular the GDPR.

 To accomplish this, they may monitor [controllers](#data-controller), require them to comply with data protection laws, and impose fines where necessary.